Bilateral relations Switzerland–France

-Switzerland and France share a border of almost 600 km in length.
-Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont-Blanc regions, the upper Rhine and along the Jura chain.
-More than 170,000 people cross the Swiss-French border every day to work in Switzerland.
+Switzerland and France share a border of almost 600km in length.
+Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont Blanc regions, the Upper Rhine and along the Jura Arc region.
+More than 180,000 people cross the Swiss-French border every day to work in Switzerland.

 France and Switzerland also conduct regular exchanges on current international issues and on cooperation in multilateral bodies.

-France is Switzerland’s fourth most important trading partner (total imports and exports, excluding trade in gold) after Germany, the United States and Italy, and absorbed 6.4% of Swiss exports in 2017.
-For France, in 2017, Switzerland was its ninth biggest customer and ninth supplier.
-The volume of trade was approximately CHF 35 billion in 2017 with France’s trade surplus in the region of CHF 684 million.
+France is Switzerland's fourth most important trading partner (total imports and exports, excluding trade in gold) after Germany, the United States and Italy, and accounted for 6.6% of Swiss exports in 2019.
+Switzerland was France's ninth biggest customer and ninth supplier of goods and services in 2019.
+The volume of trade between the two countries stood at CHF 38 billion in 2017.

-At the end of 2016, Swiss investments in France amounted to CHF 51 billion, focused mainly on the border regions and in and around Paris.
-These investments have created 103,000 jobs.
-French investments in Switzerland amounted to CHF 40 billion at the end of 2016, creating about 60’000 jobs.
-France is the third largest foreign investor in Switzerland.
+At the end of 2018, Swiss investments in France amounted to CHF 63.8 billion, focused mainly on the border regions and in and around Paris.
+These investments have created around 110,000 jobs.
+French investments in Switzerland amounted to CHF 48.7 billion at the end of 2018, creating some 60,000 jobs.
+France is the fifth largest foreign investor in Switzerland.

-Tourism is a significant aspect of the two countries’ economic relations.
-In 2017, French visitors to Switzerland accounted for over 1.24 million overnight stays in Switzerland, making France Switzerland’s fifth most important partner in terms of tourism after Germany, the US, the UK and China.
-In 2016, Swiss travellers spent some 3.1 million nights in France.
+Tourism is a significant aspect of the two countries' economic relations: in 2018, French visitors to Switzerland accounted for over 1.24 million overnight stays in Switzerland.
+France is therefore Switzerland's fifth most important partner in terms of tourism after Germany, the US, the UK and China.
+In 2016, Swiss travellers accounted for some 3.1 million overnight stays in France.